shermainelim/WebShop-Transfer-Gold-to-MMORPG-Characters/README.md

 Hi everyone, before reading this documentation, it is recommended that you see the presentation video to get a better idea of how everything works first.
 PDF documentation is include together with the code when you download.

+Our ASP.NET CORE is the connector to SQL database and another game database called ReThinkDB which we called this restful api coded inside C#.
+For this CA project, we have done something special, we have made an MMO(multiple player game) accessible via any browser or mobile at this link: http://192.119.86.65/mmo/www/

+**Note: Due to costs in maintaining the VPS server, if you are unable to access this link, it means I have already taken down the server because I do not want to pay to maintain it anymore. **

+Our CA Project is a Game Webshop that sells games and coins.
+The coin product is the one that when purchased from our webshop can be transferred to the real MMO game.
+The issue is ReThinkDB has security concerns and that we can only localhost connection to it via our C# program unless we publish and deploy the C# code to the cloud server which we currently can't due to time constraints.

 ![mmo](https://user-images.githubusercontent.com/65886071/82803639-76577880-9eb3-11ea-9a23-fbebcd29438c.png)